kijiproject/kiji/kijiproject.github.com/_posts/userguides/schema/1.0.0-rc5/2012-01-01-tool-reference.md

 …
 {% endhighlight %}

-Each record appears as a set of lines, set apart by blank lines.
-Each cell appears on two lines: the first line contains the row entity ID, the cell timestamp expressed in milliseconds since the UNIX epoch, and the cell column name (`family:qualifier`).
-The second line contains the string representation of the cell data itself.

-You will typically want to restrict the set of data printed to the terminal.
-The following options will do just that:

-*  `--columns=family:qualifier,family:qualifier...` -
-   Restricts the set of columns to print the content of.

-   The default, `--columns=*`, includes all columns in the table.
+The scanned records may be further constrained by using the following options:

 *  `--start-row=row-key` and `--limit-row=row-key` -
    Restrict the range of rows to scan through.
    The start row is included in the scan while the limit row is excluded.
-   Start and limit rows are expressed as HBase encoded rows, as in:
+   Start and limit rows are expressed in the same way as `--entity-id` for `kiji get`.
-   `--start-row='hex:0088deadbeef'` or `--limit-row='utf8:the row key in UTF8'`.
+   For example as HBase encoded rows: `--start-row='hex:0088deadbeef'` or `--limit-row='utf8:the row key in UTF8'`.

    The default is to scan through all the rows in the table.